Zordon1337/Zordon1337/README.md

 ![Bez tytułu](https://user-images.githubusercontent.com/65111609/161431106-28575ba2-172e-42c5-86ed-1fc19bb89d3c.png)
-Hello i'm 12 years old developer from Poland and i have some hobbies like: fixing phones, playing osu(too much), developing apps
+Hello i'm 12 years old developer from Poland and i have some hobbies like: fixing phones, developing apps

 little note: i will work more on my project on holiday. because i will have more time for writing new programs and fixing other